Vice President, Existing Business Engagement |

 The President & CEO position of Commerce Lexington is an outstanding opportunity to lead and grow a successful combined economic development and chamber organization in a unique and welcoming "front porch" community led by an engaged and influential volunteer Board of Directors.
 Since 2004, with the merger of the Greater Lexington Chamber of Commerce, Lexington United, and the Lexington Partnership for Workforce Development, Commerce Lexington has sought to promote economic development, job creation, and overall business growth in Lexington and its neighboring communities, while strengthening existing businesses through the many programs and services it provides.
 The President & CEO will benefit from the community's highly educated population and a city that balances traditional heritage with open-minded, forward-thinking growth, all intertwined with its deep equestrian identity.
 This new executive will have an opportunity to move this dynamic organization to an even higher level of influence and success in the years to come.

-The ideal candidate must have a proven track record of senior leadership experience and may come from a variety of backgrounds such as: serving as the top executive within a progressive and comparably-sized Chamber of Commerce, or related significant business association, or economic development-focused organization; experience as a "#2" or other senior-level executive at a larger like enterprise as noted above; or an executive from a complex private or public sector entity.
+THE CANDIDATE The ideal candidate must have a proven track record of senior leadership experience and may come from a variety of backgrounds such as: serving as the top executive within a progressive and comparably-sized Chamber of Commerce, or related significant business association, or economic development-focused organization; experience as a "#2" or other senior-level executive at a larger like enterprise as noted above; or an executive from a complex private or public sector entity.
 Significant Board interaction is strongly desired.

 A bachelor's degree or graduate degree in business, finance, law, public administration, or other discipline is preferred.
 However, any combination of advanced education, training, or lived and learned experience will be valued and considered.